trewknowledge/GDPR/README.md

 ## Changelog

+##### 1.3.5
+* Fix undefined variable warning.
+* Fix WooCommerce and possibly other plugins nonce manipulation for logged out users.
+For real this time.
+* Fix XML export fatal error when meta key starts with a number.

 ##### 1.3.4
 * Prefixed all nonce actions.
 * Fixed cookies being checked by default when they should have been unchecked.